 |Percentages||yes, refer to the corresponding size of the text font|

-/* Text is never inflated */ text-size-adjust: auto /* text may be inflated */ text-size-adjust: <percentage> /* text may be inflated of this exact proportion */ text-size-adjust: 80%; /* Global values */ text-size-adjust: inherit; text-size-adjust: initial; text-size-adjust: unset;
+/* Text is never inflated */ text-size-adjust: none; /* Text may be inflated */ text-size-adjust: auto; /* Text may be inflated in this exact proportion */ text-size-adjust: 80%; /* Global values */ text-size-adjust: inherit; text-size-adjust: initial; text-size-adjust: unset;

 - Is a keyword preventing the usage of the inflation algorithm on the element.
 Basically, this means that the element will be displayed without its font inflated.
 On old WebKit-based desktop browsers (Chrome≤26, Safari≤5), this will instead prevent the user from zooming the webpage in or out.

 nonevalue previously set with CSS.